 👉🏽 RELATED POST: How to Leave Work At Work

-Being stressed out all the time comes with a lot of downsides such as an imbalance in the body’s hormone levels, insomnia, obesity, and also low libido.
+Being stressed out all the time comes with a lot of downsides such as an imbalance in the body’s hormone levels, insomnia, disease, obesity, and also low libido.
 Because of the elevated stress levels in the body, the balance between the normal hormone levels is disrupted.

 As a reaction, there is an increase in the secretion of various hormones such as prolactin, glucocorticoids, growth hormone, and catecholamines, which helps a person to adapt to their changed situation.